kamilazdybal/kamilazdybal.github.io/_posts/2025-02-27-markov-decision-process.md

 In this post, I provide illustrative explanation of the transition probabilities involved in executing sequences of state, action, reward tuples by a reinforcement learning agent.
 These probabilities define the dynamics of the Markov decision process (MDP) and may seem intimidating at first (they did to me!), but here I break them down and explain them visually!
+This note accompanies the first section in Chapter 3 of the textbook by Barto & Sutton.

 We consider a simple 2D grid world environment, where the agent can execute one of the four actions: go up, go down, go right, go left.